Fluvoxamine: Interactions

 Fluvoxamine and ramelteon coadministration is not indicated.

 Fluvoxamine has been observed to increase serum concentrations of mirtazapine, which is mainly metabolized by CYP1A2, CYP2D6, and CYP3A4, by three- to four-fold in humans.
 Caution and adjustment of dosage as necessary are warranted when combining fluvoxamine and mirtazapine.

 Fluvoxamine seriously affects the pharmacokinetics of tizanidine and increases the intensity and duration of its effects.
 Because of the potentially hazardous consequences, the concomitant use of tizanidine with fluvoxamine, or other potent inhibitors of CYP1A2, should be avoided.

+When a beta-blocker is required, atenolol, pindolol and, possibly, metoprolol may be safer choices than propranolol, as the latter's metabolism is seriously, potentially dangerously, inhibited by fluvoxamine.
+Indeed, fluvoxamine may increase propranolol blood-levels by five-fold.

+Clomipramine increases fluvoxamine levels and, conversely-likewise, fluvoxamine increases clomipramine levels (thereby its serotonergic potential) and inhibits its metabolism to its strongly-noradrenergic metabolite, norclomipramine.

 Pharmacology

+Pharmacodynamics

 Fluvoxamine is a potent selective serotonin reuptake inhibitor with around 100-fold affinity for the serotonin transporter over the norepinephrine transporter.
 It has negligible affinity for the dopamine transporter or any other site, with the sole exception of the σ1 receptor.
 It behaves as a potent agonist at this receptor and has the highest affinity (36 nM) of any SSRI for doing so.
 This may contribute to its antidepressant and anxiolytic effects and may also afford it some efficacy in treating the cognitive symptoms of depression.
-Unlike some other SSRI, fluvoxamine's metabolites are pharmacologically neutral.
+It increases concentrations of the neurosteroid allopregnanolone, which may also contribute to its anxiolytic effects.
+Unlike some other SSRIs, fluvoxamine's metabolites are pharmacologically neutral.